The quality management system and certifications behind XUND

 We also comply with all local regulations in countries where we market our product

 Medical devices are regulated in the EU by the MDR, which came into force in 2021.
-This made regulations a lot stricter.
-Previously XUND was regulated by a lower risk class.
-This now means that our technology is analyzed and certified by a Notified Body — TÜV Süd —which holds our product to an even higher standard.
+With the new rules, the EU set up a stronger regulatory framework aimed at protecting public health and ensuring patient safety.
+XUND was the first in its industry to gain a class IIa certification for its product.
+For us, this now means that our technology is analyzed and certified by a Notified Body — TÜV Süd — which holds our product to an even higher standard.

 The challenges of certifying a medical device

 Certifying technology as a medical device isn’t always easy.
-The main difficulty being that technology and its development is extremely fast-paced, whereas notified bodies and the regulatory system can be a lot stiffer.
-There are some best practices on the market we can look up to but really we are just at the beginning of technological change and its role becoming more central payers and providers in healthcare.
-Learn more about our perspectives of the hospital of the future here.
+The main difficulty being that technology and its development are extremely fast-paced, whereas Notified Bodies and the regulatory system can be a lot stiffer.
+It's important to acknowledge that the digitization of healthcare is inevitable, and it is a fast and ongoing process.
+Regulatory frameworks play a pivotal role in guaranteeing quality and safety as innovative products enter the market.
+Learn more about our perspectives on the hospital of the future here.

-Cyber security is much more complex when it comes to developing software technology as opposed to a physical medical device such as scalpels.
+Cybersecurity is much more complex when it comes to developing software technology as opposed to physical medical devices such as scalpels.
 Disruptive technologies such as AI or Machine Learning also pose major challenges.
 There are best practices and guidelines, but they are not explicitly included in the existing regulations.
 However, it is likely that they will emerge in the near future.
-The European Commission already proposed harmonized rules for the EU in 2021, which they call Artificial Intelligence Act.
+In 2021, the European Commission proposed standardized regulations for the EU, known as the Artificial Intelligence Act, which is set to come into force in early 2026.

 It’s also been challenging to raise awareness that maintaining, documenting, and continuously improving the software development process is vital to our success.
-But we’ve done a great job here at XUND and the entire development team is on board now.
+However, we’ve achieved significant progress here at XUND, and the entire development team is now fully committed.

 What our quality management team is working on right now

-Want to learn more about the quality management team behind the QMS?
+Want to learn more about the team behind our QMS?
 Follow this link to our interview with Sophie and Christoph.

 Step into the future of healthcare.